Czjena/local-trade/README.md

 ### API documentation is available via the following endpoints:
 Swagger UI: /swagger-ui.html

-OpenAPI v3 Specification: /v3/api-docs
+, OpenAPI v3 Specification: /v3/api-docs

 ### CI/CD Pipeline
-The GitHub Actions workflow executes the following:
+- The GitHub Actions workflow executes the following:

-Build and test using Maven,
+- Build and test using Maven

-Code quality checks via Qodana,
+- Code quality checks via Qodana

-Static analysis and test coverage reports.
+- Static analysis and test coverage reports

-### Architectural Overview
 ### Architectural Overview
 - **Multi-service Monorepo:** The platform is built as a monorepo containing multiple independent services (e.g., `main-api`, `notification-service`).
 - **Event-Driven:** Services communicate asynchronously using **RabbitMQ** for a decoupled and resilient architecture.